 UNAWE became a Cornerstone project of the successful UN-ratified IAU/UNESCO International Year of Astronomy in 2009 (IYA2009).
 During IYA2009, thousands of UNAWE activities were organised in more than 45 countries.
 For example, in Venezuela, 43 teacher training sessions reached more than 1500 teachers and well over 60 000 children.

 2010 saw many changes for UNAWE.
 Firstly, Ödman left her coordinating role with UNAWE to join the African Institute for Mathematical Sciences Next Einstein Initiative, handing over the reigns to the former Global Coordinator for IYA2009, Pedro Russo.
 Later that year, the European Union awarded a grant of 1.9 million euros to fund a 3-year project called European Universe Awareness (EU-UNAWE), which builds on the work of Universe Awareness (UNAWE).
-With this grant, EU-UNAWE is now being further developed in six selected countries: the Netherlands, Germany, Spain, Italy, the United Kingdom and South Africa.
+With this grant, EU-UNAWE was further developed in six selected countries between 2011 and 2013: the Netherlands, Germany, Spain, Italy, the United Kingdom and South Africa.

 UNAWE is endorsed by UNESCO and the International Astronomical Union (IAU) and it is now an integral part of the IAU Strategic Plan 2010–2020, which is called Astronomy for the Developing World.
 This is an ambitious blueprint that aims to use astronomy to foster education and provide skills and competencies in science and technology throughout the world, particularly in developing countries.